 About additional modules

-In addition to the core BRC Global Standard we have developed a range of Additional Modules that can be added to the normal audit process.
-This offers some great customer advantages:-
+In addition to the core BRC Global Standard we have developed a range of additional modules that can be added to the normal audit process.
+This offers some great customer advantages:

 How does it work?

-When a site wants to adopt any of our Additional Modules they must notify their chosen certification body in advance of the BRC Global Standards audit.
+When a site wants to adopt any of our additional modules they must notify their chosen certification body in advance of the BRC Global Standards audit.

-- The BRC Global Standard and any Additional Module requirements are audited together (this may increase the total duration of the audit depending on the number of requirements in the Additional Module)
+- The BRC Global Standard and any additional module requirements are audited together – this may increase the total duration of the audit depending on the number of requirements in the additional module.

-- Non-conformities relating to the Additional Module must be corrected and evidence provided alongside any from the BRC Global Standard
+- Non-conformities relating to the additional module must be corrected and evidence provided alongside any from the BRC Global Standard.

-- There is no grading of the Additional Module, but rather a pass/fail
+- There is no grading of the additional module, but rather a pass/fail.

 Additional Module 10: GLOBAL G.A.P.
 Chain of Custody+-

-The Additional Module 10 - GLOBAL G.A.P.
-Chain of Custody has been developed in association with Global G.A.P. to enable food producers and manufacturers packing fresh produce to make a claim of origin from a Global G.A.P.
+Additional Module 10 - GLOBAL G.A.P.
+Chain of Custody has been developed in association with GLOBAL G.A.P. to enable food producers and manufacturers packing fresh produce to make a claim of origin from a Global G.A.P.
 Integrated Farm Assurance (IFA) certificated producer or producer group, where the Global G.A.P.
 GRN numbers are added to their product packaging.

 Additional Module 11: Meat Supply Chain Assurance+-

-The Additional Module 11 - Meat Supply Chain Assurance is applicable to meat processing facilities who wish to demonstrate to customers an increased transparency of their meat supply chains and verification of authenticity.
+Additional Module 11 - Meat Supply Chain Assurance is applicable to meat processing facilities who wish to demonstrate to customers an increased transparency of their meat supply chains and verification of authenticity.

 Additional Module 12: Association of European Coeliac Societies (AOECS)+-

-The Additional Module 12 - Association of European Coeliac Societies (AOECS) is applicable to food manufacturers producing gluten-free foods in accordance with the AOECS standard.
+Additional Module 12 - Association of European Coeliac Societies (AOECS) is applicable to food manufacturers producing gluten-free foods in accordance with the AOECS standard.

-Additional Module 15: Food Safety Modernization Act (FSMA)+-
+Additional Module 13: Food Safety Modernization Act (FSMA)+-

-The Additional Module 15 - Food Safety Modernization Act (FSMA) is specifically designed to assist sites in understanding, meeting and providing verification to customers that those prescriptive elements with the Preventative Controls portion of FSMA are detailed in the audit, and report.
-This preparedness assessment is essential for any site currently or interested in doing business with US based customers.
+Additional Module 13 - Food Safety Modernization Act (FSMA) is specifically designed to assist sites in understanding, meeting and providing verification to customers that those prescriptive elements within the Preventive Controls portion of FSMA are detailed in the audit and report.

 Private Additional Modules+-

-This is arranged and managed by BRC Global Standards who would work with specific certification bodies and their auditors to ensure the private standard is available on one of our information platforms, the auditors are trained to these requirements and we dedicate a part of the BRC Global Standards Directory where the results can be securely uploaded in a privately-held area.
+This is arranged and managed by BRC Global Standards, who would work with specific certification bodies and their auditors to ensure the private standard is available on one of our information platforms, the auditors are trained to these requirements, and we provide a dedicated part of the BRC Global Standards Directory where the results can be securely uploaded in a privately-held area.